hashicorp/packer/website/source/docs/builders/scaleway.html.md

   "type": "scaleway",
   "api_access_key": "YOUR API ACCESS KEY", "api_token": "YOUR TOKEN",
-  "image": "UUID OF THE BASE IMAGE",
+  "image": "UUID OF THE BASE IMAGE OR SIZE FOR A BLANK IMAGE", "region": "par1",
-  "region": "par1",
   "commercial_type": "START1-S",
   "ssh_username": "root",